PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 rejection and unsupported-op diagnostics, and returns a defensive copy from the public supported-kernel query.
 Runtime-wrapper selection and the explicit `ONNX_SLICE` custom-code allowance use this same capability owner.
-The registry expressions and all four functions are AST-identical to their former exporter definitions.
+The registry expressions, native direct-codegen validation, and the typed fallback-error classifier use the same owner.
+This keeps runtime-kernel support distinct from the smaller native source-emitter set without duplicating the registry.
+All six functions are AST-identical to their former exporter definitions.

 Generated PyTorch identifiers have a Torch-free single owner in `pytorch_naming.py`.
 Tensor variables, constant-buffer attributes, serialized